kora-projects/kora-docs/mkdocs/docs/en/index.md

 `Simplicity` - code transparency that Kora provides, coupled with simple and straightforward abstractions, makes it easy to learn framework without the need for developers to spend years memorizing the “guts and intricacies of the framework”.
+Kora aims to do all framework optimizations in-house, provide for you the most optimal implementations of integrations whether it is HTTP server or client, take the work off you as a developer and provide only productive and efficient solutions out of the box.
 Kora does not involve complex designs or abstractions, but rather encourages the use of small and simple abstraction to solve small problems.
 Subsequently, the aggregate of these simple abstractions can eventually solve large complex problems,